-Netflix’s Sex/Life was released in June 2021 and even if you haven’t managed to watch the show yet, you likely know a friend of a friend who was stunned to silence by that shower scene.
-Male appendages aside, though, the series has largely been criticised for its melodramatic exploration of suburban housewifery – complete with neon lighting, improbably easy pool sex and a bored female lead: Billie Connelly (Sarah Shahi).
+Netflix’s Sex/Life was released in June 2021 and even if you haven’t managed to watch the show yet, you likely know a friend of a friend who was stunned to silence by thatshower scene.
+Larger-than-life appendages aside, though, the series has largely been criticised for its melodramatic exploration of suburban housewifery – complete with neon lighting, improbably easy pool sex and a bored female lead: Billie Connelly (Sarah Shahi).

 For those coming to this discussion afresh: Billie is married to Cooper (Mike Vogel), a devilishly handsome man with a nondescript job that pays so well Billie doesn’t have to work in the traditional sense.
 Instead, she is a full-time mother.
 She was studying for her doctoral degree until she fell pregnant with hers and Cooper’s first child (now, one of two).
 Although she was once content with her choices, Billie now finds herself drawn into an adulterous fantasy land where the male lead is another devilishly handsome man, Brad (Adam Demos), the ex-boyfriend who broke her heart but provided limitless climaxes (in neon-lit corridors, bathrooms, bedrooms and tattoo parlours).
 During Billie’s fantasies about Brad, she begins to journal their previous sexual experiences together and, in a way that conveniently plants the seed for eight episodes of tense and awkward sexual encounters, Cooper finds and reads Billie’s journal.